-The Gabrielino/Tongva/Kizh traced their origins to the creation myth of Wiyot, the creator, and Chinigchinich, a "captain of great power," who were responsible for making the earth and all of its aspects.
-Chinigchinich created man from "clay found upon the borders of a lake.
+culture, religion, and lifestyle that distinguished them from neighboring groups.
+This group did not have a single unifying name, and it was common for a tribe to refer to themselves in their own language simply as "people" or "men," although they likely would have assigned names to other tribes.18 earth and all of its aspects.
+Chinigchinich created people from "clay found upon the borders of a lake.
 Both male and female he created, and the Indians of the present day are the descendants of these."19 Chinigchinich taught them the law and instructed them to observe its rites and ceremonies.
 The creation story of Wiyot and Chinigchinich establishes the foundations of local indigenous identity and sovereignty.
 Wiyot and Chinigchinich continue to be important mythological figures for the traditional caretakers of the Los Angeles Basin.
 These stories detail the formation of the land and tie native peoples to specific places within it.

-The indigenous population occupied a vast territory that comprised much of Los Angeles and Orange Counties.
-Their world, defined as Tovaangar, occupied several ecological zones, including coastal marsh, chaparral, prairie, oak woodland, and pine forest.
-Subsistence patterns varied slightly within each zone based on microenvironmental conditions.
+Native Americans of the Los Angeles Basin traced their origins to the creation myth of Wiyot, the creator, and Chinigchinich, a "captain of great power," who were responsible for making the including coastal marsh, chaparral, prairie, oak woodland, and pine forest.
+Subsistence patterns varied slightly within each zone based on micro-environmental conditions.
 The watersheds of the Rio Hondo, the Los Angeles, and the Santa Ana rivers as well as many tributaries and creeks were within their territory.